ashn-dot-dev/site/src/blog/wip-an-unfortunate-encounter-with-ai-slop.md

 Just to be even more incorrect, further under that location and access section there notes for how to get there via teleport which states "players with access to the Amulet of Glory can teleport to Karamja, then travel southwest to reach the temple", which is once again just completely wrong.
 Karamja is no where even remotely close to the lizardman temple and not convenient at all if your actual goal was to get to the (incorrect) Kharidian Desert.

-When I was originally investigating this page, it was at this point where I became absolutely sure that this was some LLM-generate slop article.
+When I was originally investigating this page, it was at this point where I became absolutely sure that this was some LLM-generated slop.
 The text on this page reads like an LLM that is vaguely familiar with Old School RuneScape just started completely hallucinating.
-No serious player would ever write this crap, and it is obvious that this page was not even given a single proofread before publication.
+No serious player would ever write this crap, and it is obvious that this page was not even given a single proofreading pass before publication.

-Bonus shout-out to a section on questing further down the page which completely fabricates a connection between lizardman temple and the Dig Site / Fremennik Isles quests, attempts to draw a connection to a RuneScape 3 quest called [Herblore Habitat](https://runescape.wiki/w/Herblore_Habitat) which is not even in Old School RuneScape, and completely omits the one quest, A Kingdom Divided, that actualy *does* involve the lizardman temple.
+Bonus shout-out to a section on questing further down the page which completely fabricates a connection between lizardman temple and the Dig Site / Fremennik Isles quests, attempts to draw a connection to a RuneScape 3 quest called [Herblore Habitat](https://runescape.wiki/w/Herblore_Habitat) which is not even a part of Old School RuneScape, and completely omits the one quest, A Kingdom Divided, that actualy *does* involve the lizardman temple.
 It is just... incredible.

 {{Image src="/blog/wip-an-unfortunate-encounter-with-ai-slop/osrs-money-making-temple-quests.png"}}
 {{/Image}}